srajan-06/Smart-Fence/README.md

 The system detects intruders in real-time using a web camera and the YOLO algorithm, triggering alerts through LED lights, a buzzer, and a servo motor.

 ## The Problem SmartFence solves
-Illegal border crossings, smuggling of contraband, and terrorist activities are some of the significant challenges faced by border security personnel can be prevented.<br>
+Illegal border crossings, smuggling of contraband, and terrorist activities are some of the significant challenges faced by border security personnel can be prevented.
 An IoT-based border defense system can provide real-time monitoring, advanced analytics, and automated response capabilities to detect and prevent potential security threats.

 ## Software Requirements